phoenix-ru/fervid/README.md

 Please note that "correctness" of output will depend on the version of Vue, as Vue team may change the output and/or behaviour of the compiler.
 This is a big challenge for fervid.

 ## Is it fast?
 Yes, it is incredibly fast.
-In fact, below are the parsing/compilation times benchmarked for a [test component](crates/fervid/benches/fixtures/input.vue).
+In fact, below is a benchmark run for a [test component](crates/fervid/benches/fixtures/input.vue).

 ```
   @vue/compiler-sfc: